 Another vendor is Ubiquityservers.
 After searching, it seems a good vendor too.
 I am waiting for their LA IP for testing.

-- Pacificrack seems a new company.
+My concern is - Pacificrack seems a new company.
 Is this real that they get huge bandwidth from many providers?
 Traceroute to their site give me the result to SPN network.
 However, from a thread here, Alex made traceroute, and his IP is inside oc3networks.
 From this [url], oc3networks seems not good at all.
 Is there anyone facing to issue with them?

 - any idea about Ubiquityservers colo in LA infrastructure?
 How about their support policy?
 I am not in the US, and in different time zone, so I will need 24/7 support with staff in datacenter, not on-call